IgKh/katvan/README.md

 ### Linux

 A pre-built AppImage for the `x86_64` architecture is available from the project releases page.
 If it isn't suitable, you'll need to compile from source.
+Note that it contains the spell checker library, but not any dictionaries; install any required hunspell dictionaries system-wide from your distribution's repositories.

 ### Windows

 A build for 64-bit Windows 10/11 is available from the project releases page.
-Note that this is a portable build, which will store settings in the same directory as the main executable, so make sure to extract the archive in a writable location.
+Note that this is a portable build, which will store settings and the personal dictionary file in the same directory as the main executable, so make sure to extract the archive in a writable location.
 To write settings to the registry instead, run the `katvan.exe` binary with the `--no-portable` flag.

+This build does not include spell checking dictionaries.
+You'll need to download hunsepll dictionaries for any desired languages (as a pair of `.dic` and `.aff` files), and save them to the `hunspell` sub-directory next to the main executable file.
+See the hunspell [README](https://github.com/hunspell/hunspell?tab=readme-ov-file#dictionaries) page for locations to get dictionaries from.

 ### From Source